ibab/workbench/README.md

 ```bash
 $ workbench attach 1
 ```
+with the index of the instance you want to attach to.

 In order to launch a new instance (currently only spot requests are performed), run
 ```bash